 '''

+def focus_cb(self, viewer, fitsimage):

+.....

+Callback from the reference viewer shell when the focus changes

+between channels.

+.....

+chinfo = self.get_channel_info(fitsimage)

+chname = chinfo.name

 if self.active != chname:

 focus has shifted to a different channel than our idea

 of the active one

 self.active = chname

 self.set_info("Focus is now in channel '%s'" % (

 self.active))

 return True

 def new_image_cb(self, fitsimage, image):

+.....

 Callback from the reference viewer shell when a new image has

 been added to a channel.

 .....

 chinfo = self.get_channel_info(fitsimage)

 chname = chinfo.name

 Only update our GUI if the activity is in the focused

 channel

 if self.active == chname:

 imname = image.get('name', 'NONAME')

-self.set_info("A new image '%s' has been added to channel %s" % (
+self.set_info("A new image 'ss' has been added to channel ss" s (

 imname, chname))

 return True

 def start(self):

 .....

 This method is called just after ''build_gui()'' when the plugin

 is invoked.
 This method could be called more than once if the

 plugin is opened and closed.
 This method may be omitted

 in many cases.

 .....

 pass

 def stop(self):

 .....

 This method is called when the plugin is stopped.

 It should perform any special clean up necessary to terminate

 the operation.
 This method could be called more than once if

 the plugin is opened and closed, and may be omitted if there is no

 special cleanup required when stopping.

 .....

 pass

 def close(self):

 self.fv.stop_global_plugin(str(self))

 return True

 def str(self):

-....

-This method should be provided and should return the lower case

-name of the plugin.

 .....

-return 'myglobalplugin'
+'''

+'''

+This method should be provided and should return the lower case name of the plugin.

 '''